Donald-Rupin/zab/README.md

 ## Disclosure

-**ZAB** is still very much in the _alpha_ stage so all feedback and suggestions are welcome and encouraged.
+**ZAB** is still in the _alpha_ stage so all feedback and suggestions are welcome and encouraged.
 I do not expect the interface to change significantly but it is possible.
 Tests are provided and I've tried to be thorough but I don't have the capacity to test everything at this stage.
 If people are interested in using the **ZAB** framework, I will work to release a fully stable version.

 ## Library Contents
 - [Building](#Building)